NEWCASTLE picked up only their second Aviva Premiership win of the season as they clung on for a narrow victory over Gloucester at Kingston Park.

-Burns levelled the scores with a 14th-minute penalty, when Euan Murray was adjudged to have dropped the scrum, and then made it 13-10 when Newcastle were again harshly penalised at the line-out in the 19th minute.
+Burns levelled the scores with a 14th-minute penalty, when Euan Murray was adjudged to have dropped the scrum, and then made it 13-10 when Newcastle were again harshly penalised at the line-out in

 The Falcons defence was shredded when Simpson-Daniel surged crossfield from left to right for a try converted by Burns in the 24th minute to make it 20-10 to the Cherry and Whites.